arm-developer-tools/windowsperf/README.md

 * Both projects `wperf` and `wperf-driver` in WindowsPerf solution are configured for cross compilation.
 You can build WindowsPerf natively on `ARM64` machines but please note that native compilation may be still wobbly due to constant improvements to WDK Kit.
 * Please build `wperf` application with `ARM64EC` configuration as it's requiring [DIA SDK](https://learn.microsoft.com/en-us/visualstudio/debugger/debug-interface-access/getting-started-debug-interface-access-sdk?view=vs-2022) support which is not available in `ARM64` mode.
   * You may need to register DIA SDK using [regsvr32](https://support.microsoft.com/en-us/topic/how-to-use-the-regsvr32-tool-and-troubleshoot-regsvr32-error-messages-a98d960a-7392-e6fe-d90a-3f4e0cb543e5).
-  * If `DIA SDK` directory is missing from your system go to your VS installer, launch it and in `Workloads` tab please make sure you’ve installed `Desktop development with C++`.
+  * If the `DIA SDK` directory is missing from your system go to your VS installer, launch it and in `Workloads` tab please make sure you’ve installed `Desktop development with C++`.
 This installation should add `C:\Program Files\Microsoft Visual Studio\2022\Community\DIA SDK`.
 This directory should contain `DIA SDK` root file system with DIA SDK DLL.

 ```
 > cd "C:\Program Files\Microsoft Visual Studio\2022\Community\DIA SDK\bin"